 Japan’s New Plastic Dissolves in Seawater (and Boosts Soil Health)

-First, the problem: why plastic is so hard to quit
+Why plastic is so hard to quit

 We all know plastic is a mess, but here’s why it’s been so tough to replace: it’s cheap, it’s durable, and it’s easy to manufacture.
+Duh, right?
+I’m sure you knew that already, I’m not here to shock you with brand new information.

 Traditional “biodegradable plastics” haven’t been a great solution either, they need specific composting conditions or industrial processing that most places don’t have.
-And in seawater?
-Forget it.
-Regular biodegradable plastics act just like normal plastic in the ocean.
+And in seawater, forget it, regular biodegradable plastics act just like normal plastic in the ocean.

 So Japan’s breakthrough is a true game-changer because it’s designed to break down in seawater, naturally, without special equipment.